Frequently Asked Questions

-The Martin Luther King Avenue Bridge was originally constructed circa 1900 and was widened in 1928.
+The Martin Luther King Avenue Bridge was originally built in 1822.
+The bridge is a three span, closed spandrel stone arch (roadway), widened to the north circa 1883 with a stone masonry arch (roadway and sidewalk), and widened to the south in 1928 with three steel stringers supporting corrugated decking (sidewalk).
 The bridge is currently functionally obsolete due to substandard deck width.
-Age, deterioration, and increased traffic volume are some of the reasons why this bridge is in need of major rehabilitation or replacement.
+Age, deterioration, and increased traffic volume are some of the reasons why this bridge is in need of or replacement.

 What is the existing condition of the bridge?

 The 2023 (21st cycle) Bridge Re-evaluation Survey Report identified a number of safety concerns for the bridge.
 The bridge is in overall poor condition, with a sufficiency rating of 49.3 out of 100.
 The superstructure is in poor condition, with a rating of 4, on a scale of 1 to 9.
 The substructure is in fair condition, with a rating of 5, on a scale of 1 to 9.
 The structure is classified as Structurally Deficient due to the superstructure, and Functionally Obsolete due to substandard bridge roadway width.
 The bridge is presently safe to travel on and with ongoing structural maintenance required from the NJDOT bi-annual bridge inspection will continue to be functional until the bridge replacement.